drobilc/inferno/README.md

 ## Usage

-The following code in file named `person.dart`.
+Put the following code in a file named `person.dart`.
+Make sure to also include a `person.json` in the same directory and run `dart run build_runner build`.

 ```dart
 import 'package:json_annotation/json_annotation.dart';